SECURITIES AND EXCHANGE COMMISSION

 Cautionary Note on Forward-looking Statements

 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Words such as may, will, expect, plan, anticipate, target, estimate, intend and similar expressions (as well as other words or expressions referencing future events, conditions or circumstances) are intended to identify forward-looking statements.
 These forward-looking statements are based on Harpoon Therapeutics expectations and assumptions as of the date of this press release.
 Each of these forward-looking statements involves risks and uncertainties that could cause Harpoon Therapeutics clinical development programs, future results or performance to differ significantly from those expressed or implied by the forward-looking statements.
-Forward-looking statements contained in this press release include, but are not limited to, statements about the progress, timing, scope and anticipated results of clinical trials, the timing of the presentation of data, the association of data with potential treatment outcomes, the development and advancement of product candidates, and the timing of development milestones for product candidates.
+Forward-looking statements contained in this press release include, but are not limited to, statements about the design, progress, timing, scope and anticipated results of clinical trials, the timing of the presentation of data, potential treatment outcomes, and the development and advancement of product candidates.
 Many factors may cause differences between current expectations and actual results, including unexpected safety or efficacy data observed during clinical studies, clinical trial site activation or enrollment rates that are lower than expected, unanticipated or greater than anticipated impacts or delays due to COVID-19, changes in expected or existing competition, changes in the regulatory environment, the uncertainties and timing of the regulatory approval process, and unexpected litigation or other disputes.
 Other factors that may cause Harpoon Therapeutics actual results to differ from those expressed or implied in the forward-looking statements in this press release are discussed in Harpoon Therapeutics filings with the U.S. Securities and Exchange Commission, including the Risk Factors sections contained therein.
 Except as required by law, Harpoon Therapeutics assumes no obligation to update any forward-looking statements contained herein to reflect any change in expectations, even as new information becomes available.

 Harpoon Therapeutics, Inc.